Why Is My Dog a Picky Eater?

 4. Type of food

-If your dog is on new food or prescription food, they may not like the taste or smell.
+If your pooch is on new food or prescription food, they may not like the taste or smell.
 There are a few strategies pet owners can try to get their pups interested in the new kibble at feeding time (see below).

 5. Age

 Eating less food is a common sign of aging in dogs.
 Senior dogs don’t need as much food since they generally expend less energy than they used to.
+If your dog’s teeth or gums are sore, the hard texture of dry dog food could be causing pain.

 6. Change in routine

-If you’re constantly switching your dog’s food or giving them too many treats and table scraps, it can make them picky eaters.
+If you’re constantly switching your dog’s kibble or giving them too many treats and table scraps, it can make them picky eaters.
 Dogs like routine.
 They’re more likely to eat their food if they know what to expect with a feeding schedule.
 You’ll need to regulate your adult dog’s appetite by feeding them the same food at the same times each day and limiting the number of dog treats they get.

 7. Food preference

 Just like people, dogs have different food preferences.
 Some dogs prefer dry food, while others prefer wet food or fresh dog food.
 Some dogs like certain flavors or textures, while others don’t.
-It may take some experimentation to find a pet food that your fussy eater loves.
+It may take some experimentation to find a pet food diet that your fussy eater loves.

 Tips for dealing with a picky eater